siavashserver/notes/microservice/microservice.md

 A service mesh, deals very narrowly with communication between microservices inside your perimeter, the _East-West_ traffic.

+A **service mesh** is an infrastructure layer that manages, secures, and observes communication between microservices within a distributed system.
+It achieves this by offloading common concerns—such as service discovery, traffic management, encryption, and observability—from application code to the infrastructure itself.
+The heart of most service meshes is a **sidecar proxy** deployment, often using high-performance proxies like Envoy, which intercepts and manages inbound and outbound service traffic.

+### Service mesh key concepts

+- **Sidecar Proxy Pattern:** Deploying a proxy alongside each microservice instance to transparently intercept all service-to-service network traffic.
+- **Control Plane:** Centralized components that configure the proxies, distributing policies, certificates, and routing instructions.
+- **Data Plane:** The collection of sidecar proxies responsible for the actual traffic management, security enforcement, and data collection.
+- **Service Discovery:** Dynamic discovery and tracking of services and endpoints within the mesh.
+- **Traffic Management:** Advanced routing, load balancing, traffic shifting, and chaos injection features.
+- **Security:** mTLS encryption, certificate management, authentication, and authorization policy enforcement.
+- **Observability:** Collection of fine-grained metrics, distributed traces, and detailed logs for effective monitoring and troubleshooting.

+### Service Mesh Benefits in Distributed Systems

+- **Consistent Security:** Mutual TLS (mTLS) is enforced transparently for all service interactions, ensuring data-in-transit encryption and strong workload identity verification across the mesh without requiring code changes.
+- **Resilience and Fault Tolerance:** Features like circuit breaking, retries, and timeouts improve the stability of applications under stress or during partial failures.
+- **Observability:** Standardized collection of service-level, proxy-level, and control plane metrics, as well as distributed tracing and access logs, enables robust monitoring and troubleshooting across all services.
+- **Traffic Management:** Fine-grained policies for traffic splitting, mirroring, and manipulation—essential for canary deployments, blue/green releases, and A/B testing—are enforceable declaratively.
+- **Operational Efficiency:** Centralized configuration allows operations teams to implement policies and update routing or security rules mesh-wide, rapidly and consistently, reducing human error and silos.
+- **Governance:** Fine-grained access controls, auditability, and compliance features become more achievable across the entire microservice landscape.

+### How Service Mesh Standardizes and Secures Inter-Service Traffic

+- **Zero-trust Network Security:** mTLS encrypts all mesh traffic, authenticates endpoints, and enables workload identity-based access control.
+- **Resilient Communication:** Automated retries and failovers, circuit breaking, and fine-grained timeouts reduce the blast radius of network or service failures.
+- **Dynamic Routing and Policy Enforcement:** Application traffic can be shaped in real time, supporting advanced deployment patterns such as staged rollouts or emergency hotpatches without redeployment.
+- **Transparent Layer:** The mesh works without requiring application logic changes—the proxies handle networking, security, and observability as a platform service.

+> This architecture empowers platform engineers to enforce system-wide
+> invariants (like "encrypt all traffic" or "never expose internal services
+> externally") with minimal risk of developer omission.

+### Why Kubernetes is a Natural Fit for Service Mesh

+**Kubernetes** is the de facto standard for container orchestration, providing automated resource allocation, scaling, and lifecycle management across distributed applications.
+Its **declarative approach** to service discovery, dynamic scaling, and networking creates fertile ground for service mesh integration.

+A service mesh complements Kubernetes by adding:

+- Detecting and dynamically managing mesh membership with the help of Kubernetes native service discovery
+- Injecting sidecar proxies automatically using Kubernetes admission controllers or webhook integrations
+- Leveraging Kubernetes APIs for configuration, secret distribution, and lifecycle management
+- Coordinating updates, rollbacks, or traffic shifts in synergy with Kubernetes deployments, replicasets, and network policies

+**The result:** Organizations can introduce advanced communication, security, and observability features to Kubernetes workloads without modifying service deployments or application code.

 ## What is an API Gateway?

 API gateway sits on the perimeter of your system and deals with _North-South_